architect/arc.codes/public/primitives/queues.md

 ### Queue Subscribers

-Running `arc init` with the `.arc` file above will generate the following local source code:
+Running `arc init` with the `app.arc` file above will generate the following local source code:

 - `/src/queues/system-backup`
 - `/src/queues/repo-close-stale-issues`

-These are queue handlers subscribed to the queue name defined in `.arc`.
+These are queue handlers subscribed to the queue name defined in `app.arc`.

 > Queues are supported by `arc sandbox`